vaibhav191/TicTacToe/README.md

 - Run the application on an emulator or physical device.
 - Follow the on-screen instructions to use the app.
-- **Bluetooth Setup**: Ensure Bluetooth is enabled on your devices for multiplayer gameplay.
+- Ensure Bluetooth is enabled on your devices for multiplayer gameplay.

 ## Contact